 I began my career at Delta Air Lines in June 1979 as an aircraft maintenance technician, working in both the hangar and line maintenance operations.
 This included supervisory and international station relief positions.
 I was part of the implementation teams for two new aircraft programs and then transferred to the Technical Training organization.

-I held instructor positions for the B767 and B737 airplanes and transitioned to Manager where I was responsibility for the B757, B737, MD88/90, and Principals of Troubleshooting programs.
+I held instructor positions for the B767 and B737 airplanes and transitioned to Manager where I was responsible for the B757, B737, MD88/90, and Principals of Troubleshooting programs.

 After retiring from Delta in 2005, I began a career with The Boeing Company as the Technical Principal for ETOPS (Extended Operations) relative to maintenance and engineering operational support.
 I retired from Boeing in 2015.